Kuba663/PhysicsForCleanroom/CONTRIBUTING.md

   git submodule init
   git submodule update
   ```
-* Procees as you would normally do with Cleanroom
+* Proceed as you would normally do with Cleanroom

 ## Style guidelines

 * As with Kirino but I will permit no-bracket ifs.
 * Try to not use Java streams.
 * If your line is too long, split it.
+* Use enum singletons
+* If there is a snippet in your code that repeats multiple times, split it into a separate function.
+* Do not invoke OpenCL outside the OpenCL zone.
+* If it means reducing repeatable code, use generics.